plandes/relpo/README.md

 * Validate the change log and Git tag versions are in sync.
 * Incorporate custom [jinja2] templates to amend the `pyproject.toml` file creation (see [Templating](#templating)).
-* Render templates using the project's build information
+* Render templates using the project's build information.
+* Environment distribution feature to shore up some of the limitations of [pixi-pack].

 ## Documentation